DeveloperDunne/Walkies/README.md

 ### *Unsolved bugs*

-- I would have liked to change the checkboxes when ticked from blue to green to make the website color pallete however could not find how to solve this.
+- The header when testing responsiveness sometimes overlays to the right, I would hvae liked to resolve this however ran out of time.

 # Validator Testing